 Home Inspection Essentials: What to Check Before Taking Possession

 Taking possession of a new flat is one of the most exciting moments for any homebuyer.
 But what many first-time buyers do not realize is that the possession stage is also one of the riskiest.
-Builders often hurry the handover process, minor issues are overlooked, and buyers accept the keys without a thorough inspection.
-This leads to problems later, such as seepage, faulty wiring, broken tiles, uneven flooring, damaged windows, and even missing amenities.

-A detailed home inspection using a proper checklist before taking possession of a flat is your strongest safeguard.
 It ensures you get exactly what was promised and prevents expensive repairs after you move in.
 Whether you are buying a ready-to-move-in apartment or taking possession of an under-construction flat, this guide explains the essentials of home inspection, documents to verify, items to test inside the flat, checks for common areas, and the handover process to follow before you accept the keys.

 Key Takeaways